 “I knew that I had a good deal lined up - the area is up and coming and the property was aimed squarely at the young professional market who were starting to come into the town.
 It would be perfect for renting out for a year or two while values climbed some more - and then easy to sell the flats on.
 But I had not bargained for the problems.
-Buying a bargain makes lenders uncomfortable - and so did the Covid crisis."
+Buying a bargain makes lenders uncomfortable."

 There would be work to be done.
 The block was a bare shell, with second fix electrics and fitting out of bathrooms and kitchens required.
 These might cost another £50,000, but our client was confident that he would still be able to turn a good profit from renting out the flats, and then go on to resell the properties when the time was right.

 He had secured the property with a 30% deposit.
 However, he would require funding to complete the purchase - and found that he had run into a serious problem.